The 6 Personality Types and How They Impact Your Career Choice

 - Hotel Manager

-Enjoys working with: Groups that have defined duties assigned to all
+Best when working: In groups that have defined duties assigned to all

 Compatible with: Enterprising or Realistic